core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 * Messages sent by one party are received by the other party in the order in which they are sent.
   There is no re-ordering.

-  (There is also a total order on messages sent by any party, but that property is not useful because it's often not accessible through the Bluetooth stacks.)
+  (There is also a total order on all message exchanged between two peers, but that property is not useful because it's often not accessible through the Bluetooth stacks.)

 * There is limited reliabiliy built into the protocol.